-Course code 372 URL http://eclass.uowm.gr/courses/MECH128 Recommended Prerequisites Mechanical Vibrations and Machine DynamicsStaticsMechanics of Materials.
+URL http://eclass.uowm.gr/courses/MECH128 Recommended Mechanical Vibrations and Machine Dynamics Prerequisites • Statics Mechanics of Materials.
 Course content Introduction to FEM, The Total Potential Energy of System.
 Matrix Algebra, Spring, Bar and Beam elements.
 Stiffness and Mass matrices, Plane trusses Two dimensional problems (membranes, disks, plates, shells)., Stress and strain relations, Strain and displacement relations, the equilibrium Equations.
 Equations solving, direct and iterative methods.
 Linear Static analysis, Structural vibration and dynamics, Basic equations, modal equations, damping, transient response analysis.
 3D problems.
 The course, beyond the theoretical teaching, introduces the student and into programming, based on application programs in an environment of MATLAB, and commercial finite element computer software.
-Expected learning Upon successful completion of this course, students will be outcomes and able to: competences to be acquired: understand and use finite elements to solve mechanical engineering problems and solids engineering with emphasis on the energy method based on the total dynamic energy of the body. write its own programs for the layout and solving of motion equations, constructions consisting of one- dimensional elements, taking into account the properties of the material and the loads (mechanical and / or thermal) stressing the structure. • understand and use numerical integration methods. solve mechanical systems and constructions in eigen analysis, static analysis, dynamic analysis in the time and frequency domain, using all types of finite elements (one-dimensional, two-dimensional and three-dimensional elements). understand and evaluate the numerical results with • understand and evaluate the numerical results with respect to the unknown nodal displacements of the finite elements of a structure and be able to make a design optimization.
-Teaching methods Lectures (13 weeks x 3 hours of Theory and 2 hours of Exercises) and homeworks.
-COMPUTER-AIDED DESIGN Course code 380 URL http://eclass.uowm.gr/courses/MECH117 Recommended Prerequisites Introduction to Computing Linear Algebra Mechanical Drawing II Mathematics IV Machine Elements II Course content Introduction to Computer-Aided Design and to CAD/CAE/CAM Systems.
-Coordinate systems and geometric transformations.
-Basic principles of CAD and related mathematical & information models.
-Elements of three-dimensional (3D) Computer Graphics.
-Mathematical models, data structures and algorithms for geometric modeling of curves, surfaces and 3D solids.
-Representation and processing/management of mechanical assemblies.
-Mechanical Computer-Aided Design.
-Laboratory exercises using CAD systems.
-Expected learning outcomes and competences to be acquired: Upon successful completion of this course the students should be able to demonstrate knowledge of basic principles of software technology and of their application in Computer-Aided Design (CAD). comprehend mathematical/information models for three-dimensional (3D) solid objects, comprehend representation methods/models for mechanical assemblies in CAD, sufficiently comprehend elementary concepts of 3D Computer Graphics used in CAD,
+Expected learning Upon successful completion of this course, students will be outcomes and competences to be able to:understand and use finite elements to solve mechanical acquired: engineering problems and solids engineering with emphasis on the energy method based on the total dynamic energy of the body. write its own programs for the layout and solving of motion equations, constructions consisting of one- dimensional elements, taking into account the properties of the material and the loads (mechanical and / or thermal) stressing the structure. • understand and use numerical integration methods. • solve mechanical systems and constructions in eigen analysis, static analysis, dynamic analysis in the time and frequency domain, using all types of finite elements (one-dimensional, two-dimensional and three-dimensional elements). • understand and evaluate the numerical results with respect to the unknown nodal displacements of the finite elements of a structure and be able to make a design optimization.